suhanisrivastava89/StackPulse/README.md

 # StackPulse 🚀
 ### Developer Talent Intelligence Platform

-> An end-to-end data engineering pipeline that transforms the Stack Overflow 2018 Developer Survey into actionable talent insights — powered by Informatica IICS, Oracle, Power BI, and a Groq LLaMA3 AI chatbot.
+> An end-to-end data engineering pipeline that transforms the Stack Overflow 2018 Developer Survey into actionable talent insights — powered by Informatica IICS, Oracle, Power BI, and an AI chatbot.

 ---